agviegas/agviegas/README.md

 ## Hola 👋

 I am Antonio González Viegas, architect and programmer based in Spain.
 My specialty is solving problems of the BIM world through code.
-I love to learn new things, especially if they have to do with 3D, buildings or videogames.
+I love to learn new things, especially if they have to do with BIM, architecture, 3D or videogames.

 I am open to new projects.
 Feel free to say hi or drop a PR. 🚀